-From fine dining to relaxed pub fare – there’s always something new happening in the world of Australian food.
+From fine dining to Asian barbecue to top spots for bar bites – there’s always something new and exciting happening in the Australian hospitality sector.

 New South Wales

 Il Pontile is a little slice of Italy in an iconic Sydney location.
 Il Pontile translates to ‘the pier’ and the location and menu reflect fourth-generation Italian restaurateur and chef Mario Percuoco’s love for Naples.
 Start with a glass of prosecco and fresh oysters and proceed to pepata di cozze forte (steamed mussels with chilli oil), before moving on to linguine al cartoccio (seafood linguine baked in a parcel).
 Enjoy wines by the glass from a list that traverses Italy (plus Australia and France).
 The pared-back space is divided by arched doorways and spills onto an outdoor dining area.

 Chef Peter Conistis is one of the pioneers of Grecian cuisine in Australia and is best-known for Alpha.
 The word ploos means sails in Greek, a high-five to the Sydney Opera House on the other side of Circular Quay.
 And while Ploos, housed within the historic Campbell Stores building, pulls the crowds for those views, it’s the food inspired by the Aegean Islands that makes lovers of regional Greek cuisine return.

 Sit inside the sandstone space, which is richly textured in teak and leather, or outside on the open-air terrace where you’ll feel like you’re at your yaya’s birthday party.
 Plump for the menu of pikilia (little plates) which includes nissiotiki salad and dolmades yiaprakia.